Killing of Alfred Olango

 On September 27, 2016, Alfred Olango, a 38-year old former refugee from Uganda, was shot and killed by police responding to a 911 call occurred in El Cajon, California, United States.
 He died later that day in a hospital.
 Officers on scene claimed to have believed Olango was pointing a firearm; the object in his hand was an e-cigarette.
 The shooting sparked days of protests in El Cajon and around San Diego County.

 San Diego County prosecutors declined to file charges against officers who were involved in the shooting.

 Alfred Olango

-Alfred Olango arrived in the U.S. as a refugee from Uganda in 1991.
+Alfred Okwera Olango (born 1978) arrived in the U.S. as a refugee from Uganda in 1991.

-Born in Kampala, Uganda in 1978, Olango came to New York with his mother and eight siblings as refugees in 1991.
+Born in Kampala to an Acholi family, Olango spent most of his childhood in various refugee camps around Gulu as an internally displaced person during the civil war, regularly fleeing from camp to camp, reportedly due to the Lord's Resistance Army insurgency.
+In 1991, he came to New York with his mother and eight siblings as refugees.
 He married in 2001, having one child with his wife at the time.
 He worked at Toro manufacturing and McDonald's, and he hoped to one day open his own restaurant.